eclipsesource/tabris-js-docs/docs/3.0/build.md

 ### The config.xml file

 The minimal build configuration you need is a `cordova/config.xml` file that describes your app.
-It contains information like the id of your app, its version, icons and splash screens.
-The format of the `config.xml` is the same as a standard [Cordova config.xml](https://cordova.apache.org/docs/en/4.0.0/config_ref_index.md.html#The%20config.xml%20File) file.
+It contains information like the id of your app, its version, app icons and splash screens.
+The format of the `config.xml` is the same as a standard [Cordova config.xml](https://cordova.apache.org/docs/en/8.x/config_ref/index.html) file.
 A minimal example config could look like this:

 ```xml
 <?xml version='1.0' encoding='utf-8'?>